 - Wearing layers of clothing makes sense as it will be easy to take off a layer or two if you need to.
 Front-opening shirts or tops are ideal for skin to skin contact with your baby.
 Pack a spare shirt or t-shirt and toothbrush and toothpaste so you can freshen up; it helps keep you alert and fresh.

 - You might need your phone charger too as well as a camera to capture special moments!

-- Hand washing is one of the key ways to make sure you and your baby stay healthy and well.
-Make sure you wash your hands well with soap and water before handling or feeding your baby, cleaning baby's cord or preparing food.
-Always wash your hands after using the bathroom yourself and baby nappy changes.
-Before you eat or cook, wash your hands well.
+- Cleaning your hands is one of the key ways to make sure you and your baby stay healthy and well.
+Make sure you clean your hands before handling or feeding your baby, cleaning the baby's cord or preparing food.
+Always wash your hands well with soap and water after using the bathroom yourself and baby nappy changes and before you eat or cook.